Aquanty/rtd-hgs/docs/source/index.rst

 a set of data for a default problem by assuming saturated, steady-state flow in a non-fractured, homogeneous porous medium.
-The porous medium properties for the default problem, which are hardwired in the code, are listed in
+The porous medium properties for the default problem, which are hardwired in the code, are listed in Table :ref:`tab:saturated_porous_media_defaults` .
-Table \ `[tab:saturated_porous_media_defaults] <#tab:saturated_porous_media_defaults>`__.
 By default, the finite-element approach is used and a transport simulation is not done.
-If the default problem setup and material properties are acceptable, it is likely that the only additional data required to complete the definition of the problem are some flow boundary conditions, which can be assigned as described in Section \ `[sec:bndy_cond] <#sec:bndy_cond>`__.
+If the default problem setup and material properties are acceptable, it is likely that the only additional data required to complete the definition of the problem are some flow boundary conditions, which can be assigned as described in Section :ref:`sec:bndy_cond` .

 --------------